7 Lucky Irish Facts

 Every American is Irish on March 17th, or so the saying goes, but millions of Americans are Irish all year long!
 With an Irish-American population nearing 35 million, Ireland is responsible for nearly 10% of the overall population of the United States!
 Only Germans make up a larger share.
 Oh, and that 35 million is more than 7 times the population of Ireland itself (which seems a lucky calculation).

 Look no further than Breezy Point, Queens, NY.
+Times being what they are, you'll want to call ahead to see if your authentic taste of Ireland can be picked up at curbside or is available for delivery!
 This neighborhood has the highest concentration of Irish-Americans per capita of any neighborhood in the United States at 54.3%, according to the U.S. Census Bureau.
 By comparison, the next highest concentration of Irish-Americans is somewhere in the mid-30s.

 There are 19 cities in the United States whose namesakes are all the capital city of Ireland.
 Alabama, Arizona, Arkansas, California, Florida, Georgia, Indiana, Iowa, Kentucky, Maryland, Michigan, Mississippi, North Carolina, New Hampshire, New York, Ohio, Pennsylvania, Texas, and Virginia all have cities or townships called Dublin.

-That means that wherever you are, you're just a wee-short drive away from Dublin!
+That means that wherever you are, you're just a wee-short drive away from Dublin (and we hope you'll stay put until we're all free to travel again)!

 We've got shamrocks galore!
 These 10 states all have cities named Shamrock; Colorado, Wisconsin, Illinois, New York, Pennsylvania, Texas, Florida, Oklahoma, Louisiana, and Missouri.
 We think that's a pretty good distribution of Irish luck!